jump-dev/jump-dev.github.io/pages/governance.md

 Community members may be maintainers of multiple repositories at the same time.

-Repository maintainers can step back from their role at any time by informing a core developer.
+Repository maintainers can step back from their role at any time by informing a [core contributor](#core-contributors).
 Furthermore, [core contributors], by consensus, can choose to remove repository maintainers for any reason (typically inactivity).

 ### NumFOCUS